brunch/coffeelint-brunch/README.md

 Every sub-option (`pattern`, `options`, `globals`) is optional.

 ## License <a name="license" href="#license" title="Link to this section">⚑</a>
-Copyright (c) 2012 "ilkosta" Costantino Giuliodori Licensed under the MIT license.
+Copyright (c) 2012 "ilkosta" Costantino Giuliodori.
+Licensed under the MIT license.
 <LICENSE-MIT>